She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “Why?”

-That answer did something to her expression.
+That answer did something to her face.

-Not enough to lower her guard.
+Not enough to disarm her.

-Enough to make her hesitate.
+Enough to make hesitation possible.

-Joao touched her sleeve.
+João touched her sleeve.

-Augusto heard it anyway.
+Augusto heard him anyway.

-“So do you,” he said quietly.
+“So do you,” he said.

 “Understood.”

-“And you help cook.”
+“And if we do this, you help cook.”

-Augusto nodded solemnly.
 “I will peel whatever needs peeling.”

-Joao grinned for the first time.
+João grinned for the first time that evening.

-They walked the aisles together.
+So the three of them walked the aisles together.

 “Too much.”

-Mariana sighed and said, “One bottle.”
+“One bottle.”

 No one called it a miracle.

-But the cart looked like one.
+But it looked like one.

-“I can take some.”
+“I can carry some.”

-“I don’t doubt it,” he said.
+“I know you can,” he said.
 “That’s not the point.”

-She almost argued.
+She nearly argued.

 That was how Christmas Eve began.

-Augusto noticed everything at once.
+Augusto noticed everything.

 It was not stylish.

-It was lived in.
+It was loved.

 “You peel.”